A guide to the fabulous coats at the inauguration, from Kamala to Michelle

 Michelle Obama’s maximalist Sergio Hudson

 Another of several women in politics wearing purple at the inauguration, the former first lady wore a dramatic long overcoat in a warm burgundy shade, designed by Sergio Hudson, a Black designer from South Carolina.
-The coat, alongside the rest of the Obamas’ sartorial choices, inspired “Grey’s Anatomy” creator Shonda Rhimes to tweet praise:
+The coat, alongside the rest of the Obamas’ sartorial choices, inspired “Grey’s Anatomy” creator Shonda Rhimes to tweet praise.

 Bernie Sanders’s all-purpose Burton parka